yangjc-xu/yangjc-xu.github.io/_pages/about.md

 Openings
 ======
-I am seeking self-motivated students to collaborate with me.
-If you are interested, please email me your CV along with a brief introduction about yourself.
+I am seeking self-motivated students to work with me.
+If you are interested, please email me your CV and transcripts along with a brief introduction about yourself.